-The idea of giftedness provokes very strong feelings amongst parents.
-When some parents hear the words “gifted” or “2e” used to describe their child, they feel relieved.
+The idea of giftedness provokes very strong feelings among parents.
+When some parents hear the words “gifted” or “twice-exceptional (2e)” used to describe their child, they feel relieved.
 It might be the final piece of the puzzle regarding their high-maintenance child who simply doesn’t function like other children.

 When other parents hear the term gifted they cringe or become defensive.
 They believe all children are gifted and that it is elitist to think that your child is “better” than others.